sass/ruby-sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.7.1 (Unreleased)

+* Properly handle escaped whitespace and other unusual characters.

 ## 3.7.0 (6 November 2018)

 * Add support for CSS's `min()` and `max()` [math functions][].
 A `min()` and